molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Faking a child Component

 There is a middle ground between a naive unit test and an integration test.
 Instead of working with empty custom elements, we can render _fake_ child Components.

-These Components have the same selectors, Inputs and Outputs, but have zero dependencies and do not have to render anything.
-They are ideal for testing communication between parent and child Components.
+A fake Component has the same selector, Inputs and Outputs, but has no dependencies and does not have to render anything.
+When testing a Component with children, we substitute the children for fake Components.

 Let us reduce the `CounterComponent` to an empty shell that offers the same public API: